-There should be no victim-blaming
+There shall be no victim-blaming

-All investigations and judicial proceedings shall ensure respect for Roma women victims at all stages and refrain from showing attitudes, behaviours and/ or practices which blame them for the abuse or cause them additional distress through secondary victimisation or otherwise.
+All investigations and judicial proceedings shall ensure respect for Roma women victims at all stages and refrain from showing attitudes, behaviours and practices which either blame them for the abuse or cause them additional distress.

-- Ensure Roma victims' right to privacy. - Ensure that the privacy and image of the victim is protected, and that contact between the victim, and the alleged perpetrator is avoided where possible. - Roma women who forward their cases to the police and prosecution shall receive support in providing evidence, and have their needs and concerns presented directly or through an intermediary. - Roma women shall be enabled to testify in the courtroom through communication technologies, or without the alleged perpetrator present, where appropriate. - Questions as regards the sexual history of a victim shall only be permitted in civil or criminal proceedings where it is relevant and necessary. - Ensure Roma victims' right to information and support throughout the case.
-Roma women who carried their case into the prosecution process shall: - have access to information on their rights as victims of gender-based and domestic violence. - be kept informed of the progress and outcome of their case. - have access to legal assistance and free legal aid. - have access to appropriate support services to help them represent those rights and interests.

-- have access to support and assistance from governmental and non-governmental organisations, Roma women's organisations and domestic violence counsellors during the investigation and judicial proceedings. - have access to independent and competent interpreters. - be able to claim compensation from perpetrators of violence and to sue state authorities if they have failed in their preventive and protective duties. - Cooperation and coordination shall be established between the Police, the health sector and specialist support centres to gather and secure evidence of the violence. - Ensure Roma women victims' protection during investigation and judicial proceedings.
-Roma women and their children subject to gender-based and domestic violence shall be protected at all stages of investigation and judicial proceedings, from intimidation, retaliation and repeat victimisation. - Alternative methods for conflict resolution or mediation between victim and perpetrator shall not be imposed on the victim. - The victim shall be informed of any escape or release of a perpetrator.
+- Ensure Roma victims' right to privacy. - Ensure that the privacy and image of the victim is protected, and that contact between the victim, and the alleged perpetrator is avoided where possible. - Roma women who forward their cases to the police and prosecution shall receive support in providing evidence, and have their needs and concerns presented directly or through an intermediary. - Roma women shall be enabled to testify in the courtroom through communication technologies, or without the alleged perpetrator present. - The sexual history of a victim shall only be permitted in civil or criminal proceedings where it is relevant and necessary. - Ensure Roma victims' right to information and support throughout the case.
+Roma women who carried their case into the prosecution process shall: - have access to information on their rights as victims of gender based and domestic violence. - be kept informed of the progress and outcome of their case. - have access to legal assistance and free legal aid. - have access to appropriate support services to help them represent those rights and interests. - have access to support and assistance from governmental and non-governmental organisations, Roma women's organisations and domestic violence counsellors during the investigation and judicial proceedings. - have access to independent and competent interpreters. - be supported by law to claim compensation from perpetrators of violence and to sue state authorities if they have failed in their preventative and protective duties. - Cooperation and coordination shall be established between the Police, the health sector and specialist support centres to gather and secure evidence of the violence. - Ensure Roma women victims' protection during investigation and judicial proceedings.
+Roma women and their children subject to gender based and domestic violence shall be protected at all stages of investigation and judicial proceedings, from intimidation, retaliation and repeat victimisation. - Alternative methods for conflict resolution or mediation between victim and perpetrator shall not be used. - The victim shall be informed of any escape or release of a perpetrator.